-It will depend on your particular cat, there certainly isn’t any hard and fast rule.
+It will depend on your particular cat.
+There certainly isn’t any hard and fast rule.

-Is Bread Safe for Cats?
+Is Bread Safe For Cats?

 Most bread is not toxic or dangerous to cats.
 They can eat a little here or there without any grave side effects.

-However, if a cat consumes uncooked bread dough, garlic, onion, chives, macadamia nuts, raisins, chocolate or caffeine it could start to show any of the following symptoms:
+If a cat consumes garlic or any of these other forbidden ingredients, it could start to show some of the following symptoms: